-Group 2019 RM 2018 RM Transactions with companies in which the directors have substantial controlling interests: Purchases of hardware from Mitrajaya Trading Sdn.
-Bhd., a company in which a director of the Company has interest in 5,564,877 9,368,194 Wages payable by a subsidiary to Gema Padu Sdn.
-Bhd., a company in which certain directors of the subsidiary have interest in - 40,914 Mobilisation cost, hire of plant and machinery and transportation charges payable to Pembinaan Segamuda Sdn.
-Bhd., a company in which a person connected to a director of the Company has interest in 392,582 583,388 Interest receivables by subsidiaries from Gema Padu Sdn.
-Bhd., a company in which certain directors of the subsidiaries have interest in 106,969 70,955
+Group 2020 RM 2019 RM Transactions with companies in which the directors have substantial controlling interests: Purchases of hardware from Mitrajaya Trading Sdn.
+Bhd., a company in which directors of the Company has interest in 3,746,558 5,564,877 Mobilisation cost, hire of plant and machinery and transportation charges payable to Pembinaan Segamuda Sdn.
+Bhd., a company in which a person connected to a director of the Company has interest in 316,103 392,582 Sale of materials and rental of plant and machinery to Premier Discovery Sdn.
+Bhd. a company in which directors of the Company has interest in (30,351) - Interest receivables by subsidiaries from Gema Padu Sdn.
+Bhd., a company in which certain directors of the subsidiaries have interest in (94,690) (106,969)

-39. RELATED PARTY TRANSACTIONS (CONTINUED)
+40. RELATED PARTY TRANSACTIONS (CONTINUED)